asadbek064/r2_video_hosting/README.md

 ## NOTES / TODO

+- [ ] Test all of the Input Video Codec (some are producing unplayable playback either with Shaka Player or via FFMPEG out)
 - [x] Implement bulk deletion for multiple large videos instead of deleting files individually, as current method is slow.
 - [x] Add proper rate-limiting protection to the admin web UI.
-- [ ] Test Cloudflare R2 CDN playback of media thoroughly.
+- [x] Test Cloudflare R2 CDN playback of media thoroughly.
 - [x] Implement improved compression techniques and optimize bitrate calculation for efficiency and quality.
 - [x] Remove analytics and prep for prod
+- [x] Fix FFmpeg encoding to handle videos with timecode/data streams (explicit stream mapping with `-map 0:v:0`)
+- [x] Add proper content-type headers for HLS playlists and segments
+- [x] Implement video format validation on upload (file extension only)
 ## License

 [Apache License 2.0](./LICENSE)